Straightforward, Diligent Representation You Can Count On

 Q: Where Does North Carolina Rank in Crime?

+A: North Carolina ranks 19th in terms of crime when compared to other states.
+This includes violent and non-violent crimes.
+Urban areas typically have higher crime rates than rural areas, and North Carolina has a healthy mixture of both.
 It’s helpful to understand that although crime rates are higher in urban areas, that does not necessarily mean urban areas are more dangerous.
 Crime in urban areas is usually concentrated within specific neighborhoods, not necessarily the entire city.

 Q: What Is the Murder Rate in North Carolina?